CHELLASUDEEP/Time-Series-Anomaly-Detection-for-Synthetically-Generated-Computer-Sensor-Data/Readme.md

 # Note

 To collect the sensor data, we need to execute the Python code while running the Open Hardware Monitor app in the background such that it extracts the sensor information.
-You can download the app from clicking the mentioned link, \href{https://openhardwaremonitor.org/}{Open Hardware Monitor}.
+You can download the app from clicking the mentioned link, \href{https://openhardwaremonitor.org/}